software-mansion/protostar/website/docs/cli-reference.md

 #### `--salt INT`
 An optional salt controlling where the contract will be deployed.
 The contract deployment address is determined by the hash of contract, salt and caller.
 If the salt is not supplied, the contract will be deployed with a random salt.
 #### `--token STRING`
-Used for deploying contracts in Alpha MainNet.
+Used by whitelisted users for deploying contracts in Alpha MainNet.
 #### `--wait-for-acceptance`
 Waits for transaction to be accepted on chain.
 ### `init`